 In 2023, work to advance the education sector will focus on: (1) Policy development, specifically approval of draft policies and frameworks developed during the period 2018-2022.
 (2) Building the capacities of educators to effectively respond to the changing education landscape through professional development and the advancement of new teaching standards, code of ethics, and measures of performance.
 (3) Transforming education environments, especially through physical plant upgrades and increased investment in technology infrastructure.
 (4) Advancing the implementation of the Enhanced Curriculum and the new Assessment Framework for St. Kitts and Nevis through increased staffing and investment in curricula resources.
-The areas outlined are part of the educational policy imperative to improve quality and relevance and ensure equity in education which underpin the Ministry of Education's national mandate.
+The areas outlined are part of the education which underpin the Ministry of Education's national mandate.